vegan-buddies/vegan-buddies/web/content/blog/stream19.md

 Unfortunately I wasn't able to finish things up with the bot tester bot because I had [some troubles](https://github.com/matrix-org/matrix-rust-sdk/issues/908#issuecomment-1217088218) building the devel version of matrix-rust-sdk.

+But luckly the nice people over at the matrix-org github org quicly corrected my mistake.
+I had included an extraneous dependency on the stable version of `matrix-sdk-common`.
+Now that dependency builds as seen in.
+Part 2

+{{<screencast "2022-08-17-2580fc1411aefc84887e9a108cd1844f">}}

 So I should hopefully finish the bot tester bot next week.